Like Father Like Son (1987 film): Plot

-Meanwhile, Jack has problems of his own in Chris' body.
-At school, his knowledge of the schoolwork and his willingness to point out troublemakers in class has him shunned by his fellow students.
-He takes his son's girlfriend Lori to a concert, but does not enjoy himself, finding the music too loud.
-He fails to perform at the big relay race, dropping the baton and attempting to dive to the finish line and coming up far short.
-Rick later beats him up because of the track meet and taking Lori out.
+Meanwhile, at school, Jack’s knowledge of the schoolwork and his willingness to point out troublemakers in class has him shunned by his fellow students.
+He takes Lori to a concert but does not enjoy himself, finding the music too loud.
+Then he fails to perform at the big relay race, and Rick beats him up because of the track meet and taking Lori out.

 They finally get in touch with Earl, who explains that they can get the antidote if they go on a trip to Death Valley.
-After a few hiccups they finally find the key ingredient for the antidote.
-Trigger's uncle Earl makes it up and they drink it; however looking into each other's eyes, does not immediately work.
+After a few hiccups, they find the key ingredient for the antidote.
+Earl makes it up and they drink it; however looking into each other's eyes does not work.
 Earl explains it can sometimes take a while to work.
-It finally works as Jack in Chris' body is running late for a meeting; he slips on the wet floor and knocks a woman out of the window at school.
-Chris in Jack's body is on his way to a meeting about his dad becoming Chief of Staff at the hospital, which will not happen now that Jack's boss found out what Chris did with his wife while in Jack's body.
-Now back in their own bodies, both of them race to the hospital, although Chris takes time to knock out Rick.
-They go in Jack's car, wrecking it along the way.
-Chris speaks up at the Chief of Staff meeting to try to persuade his dad's boss to give his dad the job, but his boss will not hear it.
-Jack walks in at this point and says he does not want the chief of staff job anymore; he would much rather spend the overtime with his son instead.
-They go home, but on the way out, Trigger sees Rick and gives him the Brain-Transference Serum.
-The next person that looks into his eyes is none other than Jack's employer; Dr. Larry Armbruster.
+The antidote finally works as Jack in Chris' body is running late for a meeting.
+Chris in Jack's body is on his way to a meeting about his dad becoming Chief of Staff, which will not happen now that Jack's boss found out what Chris did with his wife while in Jack's body.
+Now back in their own bodies, both of them race to the hospital.

+Chris speaks up at the Chief of Staff meeting to try to persuade the boss to give his dad the job, but his boss will not hear it.
+Jack walks in and says he does not want the job anymore; he would rather spend the overtime with his son.
+On the way out, Trigger sees Rick and gives him the Brain-Transference Serum.
+The next person who looks into Rick’s eyes is Jack's employer, Dr. Larry Armbruster.
 The film end as they both scream after they switch bodies.